Craft CMS vs WordPress: a side-by-side review

 Which brings us on to the next key requirement.
 Although this sounds more like a concern at the code side of the chain, it ultimately affects the user at the other end most of all.

 WordPress was built as a blogging platform, and in that area, it excels.
 However, when it comes to designing unique pages, ambitious and immersive experiences, WordPress falls very short of the mark.
-Sure, you technically can achieve some degree of unique and ambitions design in WordPress but it usually involves complex workarounds, manual hard-coding of pages directly from the admin panel, and other hacks — all of which adds up to expensive resources in all definitions of the word - design time, development time, the content administrator’s time, support time, and page performance.
-Employing such workarounds also introduces design and code fragility meaning people usually become averse to making any necessary changes or potential improvements in case it all comes crumbling down.
+Sure, you technically can achieve some degree of unique and ambitions design in WordPress but it usually involves complex workarounds, manual hard-coding of pages directly from the admin panel, and other hacks — all of which adds up to expensive resources in all definitions of the word — design time, development time, the content administrator’s time, support time, and page performance.
+Employing such workarounds also introduces design and code fragility meaning people usually become adverse to making any necessary changes or potential improvements in case it all comes crumbling down.

 WordPress has been described as “like starting with a Pollock painting and applying paint remover until you have something you can draw on, instead of just starting with a blank sheet of paper in the first place”.
 WordPress imposes code and design bloat out of the box rather than Craft’s blank sheet of paper where you start with the user and business needs.